 For internal audits, the Company has established the Internal Audit and Internal Control Department, which is independent from departments that execute business operations, and, in addition to the head of the department, has assigned a staff of six full-time internal auditors, who conduct audits of the status of execution in each department and regularly coordinate with the Audit & Supervisory Board Members and the accounting auditor.
 Accounting audits are conducted by Ernst & Young ShinNihon LLC.
 The certified public accountants who conducted the accounting audit of the Company for the accounting auditor were Katsuyuki Kawai, Motoki Yoshimura and Masahiko Nagasaki.
 They were assisted in the accounting audit of the Company by 39 certified public accountants and 30 others.

-To enhance and strengthen the compliance structure by preparing a code of conduct for employees and officers, the Company has established the Seibu Group Corporate Code of Ethics as a basic policy shared by the Group and conducts activities in the three areas of rules, organization and penetration/establishment for the Code's implementation and observance.
+To enhance and strengthen the compliance structure by preparing a code of conduct for employees and officers, the Company has established Seibu Group Code of Corporate Ethics as a basic policy shared by the Group and conducts activities in the three areas of rules, organization and penetration/establishment for the Code's implementation and observance.

 Seibu Group Corporate Ethics Committee